-COMMENTARY ON PUBLIC RULING BR Pub 99/3
+COMMENTARY ON PUBLIC RULING BR Pub 04/02

-This commentary is not a legally binding statement, but is intended to provide assistance in understanding and applying the conclusions reached in public ruling BR Pub 99/3 ("the Ruling").
+This commentary is not a legally binding statement, but is intended to provide assistance in understanding and applying the conclusions reached in public ruling BR Pub 04/02 ("the Ruling").

-All references to a "licensee" are to any person who carries on business as a licensed premises' operator.
+All references to a "licensee" are to any person who carries on business as a licensed premises' operator under the Sale of Liquor Act 1989.